MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-oauth1-client.md

 If you had any errors, make sure of :

-* check if you are on http or https, and if the *secure cookie option* is enabled or not on the authentication module
+* check if you are on http or https, and if the **secure cookie option** is enabled or not on the authentication module
-* check if your oauth1 server has the REDIRECT_URI set on *privateapps/...*
+* check if your OAuth1 server has the REDIRECT_URI set on **privateapps/...**
-* Make sure your server supports POST or GET oauth1 flow set on authentication module
+* Make sure your server supports POST or GET OAuth1 flow set on authentication module

-Once the configuration is working, you can check, when connecting with an Otoroshi admin user, the `Private App session` created (use the cog at the top right of the page, and select `Priv. app sesssions`, or navigate to http://otoroshi.oto.tools:8080/bo/dashboard/sessions/private).
+Once the configuration is working, you can check, when connecting with an Otoroshi admin user, the `Private App session` created (use the cog at the top right of the page, and select `Priv. app sesssions`, or navigate to @link:[http://otoroshi.oto.tools:8080/bo/dashboard/sessions/private](http://otoroshi.oto.tools:8080/bo/dashboard/sessions/private) { open=new }).

 One interesing feature is to check the profile of the connected user.
 In our case, when clicking on the `Profile` button of the right user, we should have :